cunnie/writings/i_am_become_forever.md

 "You saw Captain Tyrion?" asked Gates.

 Max jumped in, "She said she saw him.
 I couldn't see anyone.
 She gave a physical description that matched Tyrion's.
-She also saw «juxtaposed» images.
+She also saw 'juxtaposed' images.
 At the time she was exhibiting anomalous brain waves, so I sedated her."

 _Technically I, not you, who sedated me.
 You wasn't good with veins_ thought